kyma-project/kyma/docs/api-gateway-v2/10-02-connect-api-rule.md

 ##  Basic troubleshooting

 API Gateway is a controller.
 It adds a status to the rules it processes.
-For basic troubleshooting, you can check the APIRule status:
+For basic troubleshooting, check the APIRule status:

    ```bash
    kubectl describe apirules.gateway.kyma-project.io -n {NAMESPACE} {NAME}
    ```

-If status is `Error`, edit the APIRule and fix issues described in `.Status.APIRuleStatus.Desc`.
-If you still encounter problems, make sure the API Gateway, Hydra and Oathkeeper are running or take a look at other, more specific troubleshooting guides.
+If the status is `Error`, edit the APIRule and fix issues described in `.Status.APIRuleStatus.Desc`.
+If you still encounter issues, make sure the API Gateway, Hydra and Oathkeeper are running or take a look at other, more specific troubleshooting guides.

 ## 401 Unauthorized or 403 Forbidden